nasa/isaac/pano/README.md

 We follow an approach using a Docker container that should be highly repeatable.
 Much of this process can also be run natively in your host OS if needed, but we don't cover that.

-## Install the Docker image for panorama stitching
+## Install the Docker container for panorama stitching

 ### Prerequisites